IlyaMur/MVC-barebone/README_en.md

     - [Errors](#errors)

 ## Overview

-PHP On Rails is a simple MVC framework for building web applications in PHP.
+PHP On Rails is a basic MVC framework for building web applications in PHP.
 The framework was written for educational purposes but has advanced routing options.

 The main goal was to write a framework entirely based on the Model-View-Controller design pattern from scratch.
 Despite the fact that this is a training project, PHP On Rails is fully functional and you can build projects on it.

-The blog application was written in Php On Rails - [myPosts](https://github.com/IlyaMur/myposts_app).
+The blog application with rich functionality was written in Php On Rails - [myPosts](https://github.com/IlyaMur/myposts_app).

 ## Install

 - PHP version >= 8.0 (framework is using named arguments and other modern php features).
 - `$ git clone` the repo.
 - `$ make install` to install dependencies.